Hot Springs Community Learning Center"s 5th Annual

 Quilt Show & Contest, Annual Baking Contest, Cake Walks, old time dress up Photo Station, Hand-Craft Demonstrations, Silent Auction, Local Craft Vendors, and Traditional Music & Story Telling all day!!

-11:30am & 2:45pm Madison County Ballad Singers Welcome back to Emily Lamb and Melaine Penland (daughter of the award winner Sheila Kay Adams) They will sing the oldest of the old porch songs and share a few storeis to curl your toes.....
+3pm Madison County Ballad Singers Closing out the day, Emily Lamb and Melaine Penland (daughter of the award winner Sheila Kay Adams) and this year Ms. Donna Norton will join us!
+They will sing the oldest of the old porch songs and share a few storeis to curl your toes.....

 11am Jack Dalton will bring his hand-crafted wooden bowls and tell us all about his techniques!

-12:45pm Ruth Gallagher will bring bring her felting materials and do a felting lesson...
+12:45pm Ruth Gallagher will bring bring her doll making materials and will be giving lessons...

 More to come ... stay tuned!